Gautam-Galada/DONNA/README.md

 1. **User Credentials and Setup**
    - **Telegram Integration**: User provides Telegram credentials, bot ID, and chat ID.
    - **Dataloader Option**: Query if the developer has a dataloader or needs to create one on-the-fly.
 Choices:
-     - Use an existing dataloader.
+     - Use an existing dataloader (if user has predefined path).
      - Create an on-the-fly dataloader with predefined or dynamically generated labels.
      - Utilize a pre-built package.